shdq/algorithms-in-js/README.md

 - Problem 8: Largest product in a series
 - Problem 9: Special Pythagorean triplet
 - Problem 10: Summation of primes
+- Problem 11: Largest product in a grid